 - Talk to family, friends, counsellors, or others who you know and are comfortable around

 - Get plenty of rest.
 Get some exercise, even if it’s simply walking

 - Try keeping a journal to write down your thoughts and feelings

 - Maintain as normal a schedule as possible and structure your time to keep busy

 - Eat healthy meals and avoid drugs and alcohol

 What you can do to help others

 It is important to be respectful and confidential of other people's private information at all times, and you should not share information unnecessarily.
-If you are concerned about the health or well-being of a person however, it is appropriate to contact Health and Counselling Services or SFU Security or to escalate your concern to your supervisor.
+However, if you are concerned about the health, well-being or safety of a person, it is appropriate to contact Campus Safety & Security, Health & Counselling Services, SFU Student Conduct Office or to escalate your concern to your supervisor.